onlyzdd/chatgpt-tauri/README.md

 ### For users

-Go [Release](./releases) page and download pre-compiled packages for your platform.
+Go to the [Releases](https://github.com/onlyzdd/chatgpt-tauri/releases) page and download pre-compiled packages for your platform.

 ### For developers